Two Days in Toronto: An Itinerary on How to Make the Most of 48 Hours

 Visitors lucky enough to stop by during the holidays will be treated to the twinkling string lights, festive decorations, and piping mugs of cocoa that make up the Distillery Winter Village.
 Admire the wall of locks fastened by couples that spell out ‘LOVE,’ or admire mixed media works at the Sculptors Society of Canada.

-The Toronto Islands may be a barren wasteland come winter, but during spring and summer, this urban paradise offers meadows, beaches, bike paths, and more.
+Alternative Option: Toronto Islands: The Toronto Islands may be a barren wasteland come winter, but during spring and summer, this urban paradise offers meadows, beaches, bike paths, and more.
 Hop aboard the ferry and stock your cooler full of beer and sandwiches for a day of Canuck fun in the sun.

 Dare to brave a bat cave, spot amazing local Ontario specimens, or learn about mummification.
 The culturally inclined will marvel over the largest collection of Chinese artifacts outside of China.
-Architecture aficionados must take a moment to appreciate the glittering ‘crystal’ designed by Michael Lee-Chin which sits outside the museum’s entrance.

-Begin your second day in Hogtown with some cutting-edge contemporary art.
-The Art Gallery of Toronto or AGO, is home to 120,000 works from around the world.
+AGO Art Gallery of Toronto: Begin your second day in Hogtown with some cutting-edge contemporary art.
+The Art Gallery of Toronto or AGO, found at 317 Dundas St W, is home to 120,000 works from around the world.
 Their vast collection contains everything from Diane Arbus photographs to Elvis and Andy Warhol prints.

-Related Post: Toronto in Winter: 14 Amazing Things to Do
+Related Post: Toronto in Winter – 14 Amazing Things to Do

 Be sure to check out their collection of pieces from the Group of Seven as well as indigenous sculptures and mixed media works from First Nations, Inuit, and Metis.
 Before calling it a day, remember to check out the stunning Henry Moore bronze sculpture at the rear of the building in Grange Park.